GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ![bg right h:630px](images/2021-11-04-03-20-16.png)

 ---
-The remaining work of creating data (CREATE)
+(The remaining work of creating data)

 Allow the weight of the selected pet in the Pet Weight Management screen to be registered in the database.
 - Select the ADD button, and set Current Pet to the Pet that was once left as Empty in the Create action.